syyynth/hyperskill/python/0321 - Naive Bayes Classifier with Pen and Paper (ML)/README.md

-This project doesn't have any code (text based answers), it's just an indication of accomplishement.
+This project doesn't have any code (text based answers), it's just an indication of accomplishment.

 This is the *Naive Bayes Classifier with Pen and Paper* project.